 - 94% would encourage others to enroll in online learning programs.

 Making Your Online Degree Program Work for You

 What does all of this mean practically?
 First, it means that you need to do your best in your online degree program to learn the material expected not only by the program, but also in your professional environment.
 Perhaps, an MBA from a little-known online university may not hold as much weight to some employers as one from an Ivy League college, but that does not meant that online degrees do not carry real value in the workplace.

 The fact remains that traditional institutions still have a distinct advantage in terms of alumni networks, physical and financial resources, and name recognition, especially at the graduate level.
-However, the growth and augmenting respect for online degree programs holds out great promise for their viability in the professional environment.
+However, the growth and augmenting respect for online degree programs in academia holds out great promise for their viability in the professional environment.

-The rising reputation of online degree programs is due, in no small measure, to the success that online alumni have achieved in the job market after graduation.
+This growth is due, in no small measure, to the success that online alumni have achieved in the job market after graduation.
 Online colleges reward students who are self-motivated and independent, and employers tend to place a high value on those attributes.
 Ultimately, what matters most is not where you received your degree, but what you do with the skills and knowledge you have developed through the educational process.